dandalpiaz/flask-linux-guide/README.md

 ### Install Linux Packages

 Install packages commonly used with Flask applications.
+Nginx is used for the web server, Supervisor manages Flask processes/workers, MariaDB is used for the database, Memcached is used for in-memory storage (useful for Flask-Limiter, discussed later).

 ```
 sudo apt update